Liwa al-Quds

-Liwa al-Quds (لواء القدس; meaning the Jerusalem Brigade) was a predominantly Syrian Palestinian paramilitary group and Syrian Army brigade that operated as a part of pro-Syrian government forces in the Syrian Civil War.
+Liwa al-Quds (لواء القدس; meaning the Jerusalem Brigade) was a paramilitary group and Syrian Army brigade that operated as a part of pro-Syrian government forces in the Syrian Civil War.
+The group was composed mostly of Sunni Palestinians from Neirab camp, an area that was subjected to prolonged sieges imposed by the armed opposition.

 In 2019, it became a part of the Syrian Army's 5th Assault Corps.
 It was formed in 2013 by the engineer Muhammad al-Sa'eed.
 The fighters who called themselves the "Syrian Arab Army Fedayeen" were active in Aleppo and Daraa.
-The paramilitary was composed of Palestinian refugees from the Neirab camp and Ein Al-Tal camp as well as reconciled rebels.
+The paramilitary was also composed of refugees from Ein Al-Tal camp as well as reconciled rebels.